n-azimi/Files/QNN/README.md

 # QNN (v3.1.0) Implementation Documentation

 ## 1. Introduction
-This documentation provides a comprehensive guide to the QNN (v3.1.0) implementation.
+This documentation provides a comprehensive guide to our QNN (v3.1.0) implementation.
 Our hybrid quantum-classical neural network framework combines traditional convolutional neural networks (CNNs) with quantum circuits to create advanced hybrid models that can leverage quantum computational advantages while maintaining classical deep learning strengths.

-The implementation is specifically designed for data privacy and security applications, featuring quantum entanglement strategies, noise modeling, adversarial defense mechanisms, and feature encoding techniques.
+Our implementation is specifically designed for data privacy and security applications, featuring quantum entanglement strategies, noise modeling, adversarial defense mechanisms, and feature encoding techniques.

 ## 2. Hybrid Quantum-Classical Approach
 Our implementation uses a hybrid approach where: